aliasharf123/Team-Management-Dashboard/README.md

 ## Overview

 The Real-Time Team Management Dashboard App is a powerful tool designed to streamline team collaboration, manage work tasks, and keep everyone on the same page.
-It leverages real-time technology through Redis and Socket.io to provide a dynamic and interactive platform for effective team management.
+It leverages real-time technology through Redis and Socket.io to provide a dynamic and interactive platform for effective team management. **Document client & server in Readme file**

 ### Key Features